dominiksalvet/gitpack/readme.md

 GitPack not only saves time for end users to figure out how to install a Git project, but it also **unifies the project development and distribution** in a convenient place; its Git repository.

 > Do you want to try GitPack in your project?
-The [Developer](#developer) section will help you get started.
+The [section for developers](#for-developers) will help you get started.

 ## Table of Contents